300hHZ/pizza-parlor/README.md

 ## Description

 _Website that determines and displays the cost of a pizza based on a customer's selection of toppings and size.
 User has the ability to save their Pizza customization and order multiple pizzas.
-The program will calculate and display the grand total of all pizzas._
+User also has the ability to delete any of their saved Pizza orders, if they so wish.
+The program will calculate and display the grand total of all pizzas. _

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
-* _Open js/index.html_
+* _Open index.html_

 ### Specifications
 ```